Scam Alert: We’ve detected unauthorized use of the Defined.ai name.Read the notice

 TL;DR

 A global AI innovator investing in robotics AI needed high-quality sensor data that captured natural human behavior: hands, body motion, gaze, depth and grip force.
-To de-risk scale-up, Defined.ai designed a three-tier workflow with parallel data-collection kits to produce 225 hours of finished, synchronized recordings (75 hours per kit).
+To de-risk scale-up, Defined.ai designed a three-tier workflow with parallel data-collection kits to produce 225 hours of finished, synchronized recordings (75 hours per kit) over two weeks in a two-month timeframe.
 We delivered repeatable calibration and collection guidelines as well as weekly delivery reports.

 Along the way, we built a sensor-data pipeline optimized for temporal synchronization, data annotation consistency and production scalability.
 We used industry-standard logging approaches for multimodal robotics datasets to store timestamped, multi-channel sensor streams efficiently.